Blog

 Earth satellite, also called artificial satellite, artificial object launched into a temporary or permanent orbit around Earth.
 Spacecraft of this type may be either crewed or uncrewed, the latter being the most common.

-READ ALSO: What is considered proof of residency in Maryland?
+READ ALSO: What is the national airline of Norway?

 What was the first commercial satellite?